Yashrajsalunkhe/library-management-web/README.md

-# 📚 Library Management System
+# 📚 Libro

-A modern web application for managing library memberships, attendance tracking, payments, and daily operations.
+A modern management system for memberships, attendance tracking, payments, and daily operations.

 ## 🚀 Quick Start